Tur\'an and Ramsey problems for alternating multilinear maps: Discussions: Theorem as a linear Ramsey theorem

 In the alternating multilinear map setting, the quantity $\alpha_\F(n, m, 2)$ has been studied by Buhler, Gupta, and Harris \cite{BGH87}.
 The main result of \cite{BGH87} states that for any $m>1$, we have

 where the equality is attainable over any\footnote{While in \cite{BGH87} the main result was stated for fields of characteristic $\neq 2$, the proof works for any characteristic.} algebraically closed\footnote{For fields that are not algebraically closed, the equality may not be achieved.
 See \cite[Sec.
 3]{BGH87} and \cite{GQ06}.} field.
 The inequality was also obtained earlier by Ol'shanskii \cite{Ols78} over finite fields.
-This result will be used later to prove our Proposition~\ref{prop:main}.
+This allows us to show the following result that complements Theorem~\ref{thm:main}.